rodrigoalcarazdelaosa/fisiquimicamente/content/en/recursos-online/universe-more/index.md

 ---
 title: The Universe and More
-summary: Juegos de Física educativos.
-Especialmente interesante su sección Physics Video Vault.
+summary: Educational Physics Games.
+Especially interesting is its Physics Video Vault section.
 tags:
 - pac
 categories: